 And best of all, we’ll analyze the features that will produce the type of landing page that will successfully grow your membership project.

-Why Does Your Membership Site Need a Landing Page?
+Why Does Your Membership Site Need a Membership Landing Page?

 Your membership site may be receiving traffic but not getting a high number of signups.
 It could well be that your final marketing hurdle—closing the sale—is not up to par.
-This is where a landing page comes in.
+This's where a landing page comes in.

 The whole purpose of a landing page is to get people to take action.
 With a membership site, the job of a landing page is to encourage people to subscribe to your site.
 A high-converting landing page could be just the ticket for your business.